-Maiya Devi Girls College (MDGC) carried out tracer study of 2016 AD.
-The college management committee has decided to form the Tracer Study task force to carry out the study.
-The teacher as well as the staffs from administration has been given the responsibility to develop a mechanism to get the information from the graduates' students.
+Maiya Devi Girls College (MDGC) carried out tracer study of 2017 AD.
+The college management committee formed the Tracer Study task force to carry out the study.
+The teachers as well as the staffs from administration were given the responsibility to develop a mechanism to get the information from the graduates' students.